 Emma recommends these 5 must-do digital marketing classes, which will help you upskill in a large range of marketing skills, from Google Analytics and Inbound Marketing, to pay-per-click (PPC) campaigns and SEO training.

 Additionally, TAFE NSW is offering a number of digital impact short courses for free to those who meet the government’s eligibility requirements.
 Some of the topics included are coding, creative digital imaging, building websites and social media.

 But of course, online courses aren’t the only way to be improving your B2B marketing skills during this time.

 “I subscribe to a number of marketing newsletters that often share ideas that can help me achieve the outcomes I’m looking for,” says Emma.
 “I also try to take tactics learnings from campaigns and see if they will resonate with clients in different industries.
 And I’m always chatting with the team to see what they’re learning, especially those who are across clients that I’m not assigned to.”

 “And, as much as I can, outside of work, I will try to turn my brain off,” she adds.
 “A bit of silence often ends up with me having an idea that can potentially solve a problem I’m having.”

 “Overall, I’ve just tried to make sure all my campaigns remain human,” says Emma.
 “The condition of such interconnectivity while a global pandemic wreaks havoc in our society has never been experienced by one single soul on this planet.
 So watching, listening and remaining agile is how I’ve tried to handle this unique period.”

 Want more B2B marketing tips while in isolation?
-Sign up for our free webinar “How to plan b2b marketing for 20/21 economy”.
+Watch our free on-demand webinar “The dos and don'ts of a post-pandemic b2b marketing plan”.